RVP FAQ

 Alcohol Sampling Requirements

-May I give alcohol for free?
+May I give away alcohol for free?

 What are the advertisement restrictions for tastings at a grocery store?